Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Sounds great!

-7. Probing the Prospect’s Pain Points
+7. Probing the prospect’s pain points

-Making a pitch on the first call rarely takes your prospect’s needs into account.
+Making a pitch on the first call rarely takes your prospect’s’ needs into account.
 The fundamental reason to follow-up is to pitch your product/service once you’re aware of their challenges.
 That way you can personalize your pitch for the follow-up call and sell more confidently.
 For this, you must ask the prospect several questions and assess their pain points in your first few calls.
 Follow this script for your next call and follow up after you get the precise information.

 Script 11:

-You: Hey Mary!
-How’re you doing?
-I’m XYZ for ABC company and, I’m calling to understand whether we can help your company with the JEF area.
+,I’m calling to understand whether we can help your company in the marketing automation space.
 Your product feels like the perfect fit for some of our solutions.
 But I’d first like to know what challenges you face on a day-to-day basis.
 Even if you don’t face any pressing issues, give me an idea of a day in your life at work.

 Mary: Sure.
 We face issues in areas A, B, and C on most days/A day in my life at work consists of….